-19. Markets served (refers to all the geographic regions where the Company sells its products) by the entity
+19. Markets served (refers to all the geographic regions where the Company sells its products) by the entity o.
+What is the contribution of exports as a percentage of the total turnover of the entity?

-Number of Locations a.

 Locations Number

 National (No. of States) 28

 International (No. of Countries) 90